Ailko/Under-The-Sea-Documentation/Schools.md

 to the fish GameObject.

-Then we decide the scale of the fish by multiplying it with a random number between 1 - the determined scalevariance and 1 + the determined scale variance.
+Then we decide the scale of the fish by multiplying it with a random number between 1 - the determined scale variance and 1 + the determined scale variance.

 After this we set the speed to a random number between the minSpeed and maxSpeed and the same principle is applied to the rotational speed.